 In \cite{r31}, Gu \emph{et al.} investigated the joint power control and phase-shift design in RIS-assisted vehicular communication to maximize the V2I capacity while guaranteeing low-latency and high-reliability of the V2V link, and in \cite{r32}, Chen \emph{et al.} considered multi vehicular users, and in order to guarantee the quality-of-service (QoS) requirements of V2I and V2V, the transmission power of the vehicle, the multi-user detection (MUD) matrix, spectrum reuse of V2V links and RIS reflection coefficients were jointly optimized.
-In \cite{r33}, AL-HILO \emph{et al.} considered the optimization problem of RIS-assisted vehicles in the communication blocking region by formulating the joint problem of RSU resource scheduling and RIS phase-shift matrix as an optimization problem with the objective of maximizing the minimum average bit-rate, which is determined by the DRL algorithm to determine the RSU resource scheduling and the block coordinate descent (BCD) to solve the optimal RIS phase-shift matrix.